merondun/merothon/README.md

 **INPUTS:**

 * --vcf VCF file, gzipped.
+Runs quite fast - on 325K SNps with n=95 finished in less than 2 minutes.
 * --metadata Metadata txt file with header (tab sep, ID matches VCF sample IDS, any column (interpreted as string) to color individuals according to a phenotype).
 * --phenotype Indicates column from the metadata to color PCA points with
 * --out Name for the output plot.
 Indicate .png if you want png, or .pdf if you want pdf.